Most Expensive Rolex Watches Ever Sold

 ($1.4 million, 2015)

-The Rolex Daytona Oyster ‘Albino’ ref 6263 owned by English guitarist and singer Eric Clapton is one of only four watches ever made.
+The Rolex Daytona Oyster ‘Albino’ ref 6263 owned by English guitarist, singer, and songwriter Eric Clapton is one of only four watches ever made.

-The special qualities of the Rolex Daytona Oyster ‘Albino’ ref 6263 lie in its silver dial with matching silvered totalizer chronograph sub-dials, hence earning the nickname ‘Albino.’
+The special qualities of the Rolex Daytona Oyster ‘Albino’ ref 6263 lie in its monochromatic dial, featuring a silver dial with recessed silver totalizer chronograph sub-dials, hence earning the nickname ‘Albino.’
 This monochromatic color scheme sets it apart from other Daytona models and adds a touch of elegance and sophistication to the watch.

 The watch gained significant attention and value due to its association with the iconic musician Eric Clapton, who is renowned for his exceptional guitar skills and his passion for collecting very rare watches.
 This stainless steel reference was manufactured in 1971, but Clapton purchased it in the late 90s.